-- (a) Subject to the terms and conditions hereof, each Consenting Term Lender severally agrees to exchange its Existing Term Loans for a like principal amount in Dollars of Replacement Term Loans on the Third Amendment Effective Date, and from and after the Third Amendment Effective Date such Existing Term Loans shall be deemed refinanced in full and such Replacement Term Loans shall be deemed to be "Term Loans" made under Section 2.01(a) of the Credit Agreement.
+(a) Subject to the terms and conditions hereof, each Consenting Term Lender severally agrees to exchange its Existing Term Loans for a like principal amount in Dollars of Replacement Term Loans on the Third Amendment Effective Date, and from and after the Third Amendment Effective Date such Existing Term Loans shall be deemed refinanced in full and such Replacement Term Loans shall be deemed to be "Term Loans" made under Section 2.01(a) of the Credit Agreement.
 The Replacement Term Loans shall be of the same Type as such Consenting Term Lender's Existing Term Loans.
-In the case of any Consenting Term Lender's Existing Term Loans that are Eurodollar Rate Loans, the Interest Period in effect immediately prior to the Third Amendment Effective Date with respect to such Existing Term Loans shall be deemed to continue on and after the Third Amendment Effective Date with respect to such Consenting Term Lender's Replacement Term Loans, so that (i) such Consenting Term Lender's Replacement Term Loans shall bear interest based on the Eurodollar Rate in effect with respect to such Consenting Term Lender's Existing Term Loans immediately prior to the Third Amendment Effective Date, (ii) the initial Interest Period for such Consenting Term Lender's Replacement Term Loans shall end on the last day of the Interest Period with respect to such Consenting Term Lender's Existing Term Loans in effect immediately prior to the Third Amendment Effective Date, (iii) interest on such Consenting Term Lender's Existing Term Loans shall be payable at the end of the initial Interest Period for such Consenting Term Lender's Replacement Term Loans with Replacement Term Loans with Replacement Term Loans. - (b) Subject to the terms and conditions hereof, each Additional Term Lender severally agrees to make Replacement Term Loans in Dollars to the Company on the Third Amendment Effective Date.
+In the case of any Consenting Term Lender's Existing Term Loans that are Eurodollar Rate Loans, the Interest Period in effect immediately prior to the Third Amendment Effective Date with respect to such Existing Term Loans, so that (i) such Consenting Term Lender's Replacement Term Loans, so that (i) such Consenting Term Lender's Replacement Term Loans, so that (i) such Consenting Term Lender's Replacement Term Loans from Lender's Existing Term Lender's Replacement Term Lender's Replacement Term Lender's Existing Term Lender's Replacement Term Lender's Existing Term Lender's Replacement Term Lender's Replacement Term Lender's Repla

+(b) Subject to the terms and conditions hereof, each Additional Term Lender severally agrees to make Replacement Term Loans in Dollars to the Company on the Third Amendment Effective Date.
 The aggregate principal amount of each Additional Term Leader's Replacement Term Loans (including Replacement Term Loans deemed to have been made by such Additional Term Lender under paragraph (a) above (if any)) shall equal such Additional Term Lender's Term Commitment as defined in the Credit Agreement after giving effect to this Amendment.
 The Company shall apply the proceeds of the Additional Term Loans first, to refinance and replace in full all Existing Term Loans of the Non-Consenting Term Lenders and second, to (a) repay all or any portion of the Permitted Holdco Debt, (b) pay management and monitoring fees to the Sponsors pursuant to Section 7.08(d) of the Credit Agreement as amended hereby, (c) make Restricted Payments pursuant to Section 7.06(l)(z) of the Credit Agreement as amended hereby and/or (d) repurchase from affiliates of Time Warner Inc. certain warrants to purchase Equity Interests of Warner Music Group Corp. and Holdings.